11 Easy Ways for Parents to Support Their Children’s Studies

 4. Invest in additional education

 You’ve doubtless already invested a lot of time, effort and possibly money in securing the best possible education for your child, but if you still feel you could be doing more, have you thought about investing in additional educational opportunities for your children, such as sending them to evening classes, or a summer school?
 While it’s important that they have some time to rest and relax, there are plenty of opportunities out there to help occupy them when they’re not at school at the same time as supporting their main school studies.
 For example, they could learn an additional language by taking evening classes or lessons with a private tutor, or you could keep them occupied over the summer by sending them on a summer school.
-If you send them to us, they could be broadening their horizons, working towards being a leader of the future or improving their English (if it’s not their native language).
+If you send them to us, they could be working towards being a leader of the future or improving their English (if it’s not their native language).
 All these courses are designed to give your children an academic boost, equipping them with new knowledge and skills and helping them make new friends at the same time.

 5. Stay in touch with their teachers